filebrowser/filebrowser/README.md

 ## Build it from source

-If you want to try the Hugo add-on for Caddy (and improve it maybe), you'll have to install some tools.
+If you want to try caddy-cms plugin (and improve it maybe), you'll have to install some tools.

 + [Go 1.4 or higher](https://golang.org/dl/)
 + [caddydev](https://github.com/caddyserver/caddydev)